DSIN-INSA-Strasbourg/Hermes/clients/usersgroups_adwinrm/README.md

 # `usersgroups_adwinrm` client plugin

+{{% notice style="warning" title="pywinrm is very slow" %}}
+As pywinrm spawn a new terminal and a new Powershell instance each time you run a command, it is really slow.
+This plugin is kept just in case, but you **really** should consider using `usersgroups_adpypsrp` client plugin instead when possible : it is more than 20 times faster (!).
+The configuration is similar on both plugin (excepted `hermes-client-usersgroups_adwinrm.WinRM`).
+{{% /notice %}}

 ## Description

 This client will handle Users, Groups and UserPasswords events, and store data into an Active Directory through Powershell commands across pywinrm.